Last updated: March 28, 2022

 - Social Insurance Number (SIN) or proof of residence (optional, good-to-have)

-Book an appointment with an RBC Advisor to get answers to your questions about student banking, and to learn more about opening an RBC student bank account remotely while in quarantine.
+Book an appointment with an RBC Advisor to get answers to your questions about student banking, and to learn more about opening an RBC student bank account remotely.

 Getting a credit card